milktea292/Occluded_Detection/README.md

 Val_visualization:
 <div style="text-align:center"><img src="./Images/image3.jpg" width="300">

 It is modified from our CV2-MaskRCnn Colab hw.
 I change the model to FasterRCnn and trained it with my dataset.
+!Action required!
-The only two steps is to upload the zip file to the google calab and restart the runtime after the executing the second cell for the first time.
+The only two steps is to upload the zip file in this github ./dataset/zipfile to the google calab and restart the runtime after the executing the second cell for the first time.
 Please click https://colab.research.google.com/drive/1HQvaEIfyLB3pqp5bcz3M43IQxLbmmMRl?usp=sharing or check your ND email to access the file.

 3. Only for students working in groups: